 What’s the Role of Insulin in the Body?

 Insulin is a hormone made by your pancreas.
 Its main job is to help your body convert glucose (or sugar) into energy.
 When you eat, your blood sugar level goes up.
-Your pancreas then releases insulin, so it can transport glucose from your food into your body cells.
+Your pancreas then releases insulin so that it can transport glucose from your food into your body cells.

 Some of your glucose also gets absorbed in your muscles, fats and liver.
 Your liver is the main storage of insulin.
 When glucose gets inside your liver (through the help of insulin), it turns glucose into glycogen for future use.